CLICK ON PHOTO TO ENLARGE

 During the Battle of Gettysburg, the church served as a confederate infirmary and binding station.

 In 1870, general repairs included new pulpit furniture, carpeting, new pews and oil lamps.
 Two of the six original oil chandeliers are still used, although they have been electrified along with four replicas.
 In 1887, an adjacent structure, now known as the Chapel, was built using bricks salvaged from a nearby building once used as an academy for young boys.
 Eventually a kitchen and rest rooms were added to the rear of the Chapel.

 The pre-Revolutionary cemetery adjacent to the church was incorporated in the 1940s as Great Conewago Presbyterian Cemetery Association which continues to maintain the grounds and graves.
 Among numerous old grave sites are those of numerous Revolutionary War dead and 9 Civil War veterans.

 Tours of our historic cemetery may be arranged in advanced.

 With the aid of a substantial anonymous gift, as seed money, an education/community building was completed in 2008.
 The building which is annexed to the Chapel, houses classrooms, a large community room, administrative offices, restrooms, and a modern kitchen.
-Persons interested in renting the community room for wedding receptions, family reunions, birthday parties, showers, etc. may contact the church or the pastor for information.
+Persons interested in renting the Christian Education Building for wedding receptions, family reunions, birthday parties, showers, etc. may contact Judy Riley at (717) 334-6087.

 Great Conewago Presbyterian Church is listed on the National Register of Historical Places.